Public-Health-Scotland/technical-docs/CONTRIBUTING.md

 #### Before Submitting A Bug Report

-* **Perform a [cursory search](https://github.com/Public-Health-Scotland/knowledge-base/issues)** to see if the problem has already been reported.
+* **Perform a cursory search of [current issues](https://github.com/Public-Health-Scotland/technical-docs/issues)** to see if the problem has already been reported.
 If it has **and the issue is still open**, add a comment to the existing issue instead of opening a new one.

 #### How Do I Submit A (Good) Bug Report?

 Bugs are tracked as [GitHub issues](https://guides.github.com/features/issues/).
-After you've determined a bug exists, create an issue and provide the following information by filling in [the template](https://github.com/Public-Health-Scotland/knowledge-base/blob/master/.github/ISSUE_TEMPLATE/bug_report.md).
+After you've determined a bug exists, use the appropriate template to [create an issue](https://github.com/Public-Health-Scotland/technical-docs/issues/new/choose).

-Explain the problem and include additional details to help maintainers reproduce the problem:

-* **Use a clear and descriptive title** for the issue to identify the problem.
-* **Describe the exact steps which reproduce the problem** in as many details as possible.
-For example, start by explaining what link you used, on what browser (e.g. Chrome, Internet Explorer, Firefox, etc.), which page you were on, etc.
-* **Provide specific examples to demonstrate the steps**.
-Include links.
-* **Describe the behavior you observed after following the steps** and point out what exactly is the problem with that behavior.
-* **Explain which behavior you expected to see instead and why.**
-* **Include screenshots** which show you following the described steps and clearly demonstrate the problem.
-* **If the problem wasn't triggered by a specific action**, describe what you were doing before the problem happened and share more information using the guidelines below.

-Provide more context by answering these questions:

-* **Did the problem start happening recently** or was this always a problem?
-* **Can you reliably reproduce the issue?** If not, provide details about how often the problem happens and under which conditions it normally happens.

-Include details about your configuration and environment:

-* **What's the name and version of the OS you're using**?
-* **What's the name and version of the browser you're using**?
-* **Which keyboard layout are you using?** Are you using a US layout or some other layout?

-### Suggesting Enhancements
+The templates should prompt for relevant information.
+In addition, ensure you provide a clear and descriptive title, leaving the initial placeholder of "BUG" or "REQ".

+### Requesting New Content

-This section guides you through submitting an enhancement suggestion, including completely new features and minor improvements to existing functionality.
-Following these guidelines helps maintainers and the community understand your suggestion :pencil: and find related suggestions :mag_right:.
+This section guides you through submitting a request, including completely new documentation and minor improvements to existing functionality.
+Following these guidelines helps maintainers and the community understand your suggestion and find related suggestions.

-Before creating enhancement suggestions, please check [this list](#before-submitting-an-enhancement-suggestion) as you might find out that you don't need to create one.
+Before creating enhancement suggestions, please check [this list](#before-submitting-a-suggestion) as you might find out that you don't need to create one.
 When you are creating an enhancement suggestion, please [include as many details as possible](#how-do-i-submit-a-good-enhancement-suggestion).
-Fill in [the template](https://github.com/Public-Health-Scotland/knowledge-base/blob/master/.github/ISSUE_TEMPLATE/feature_request.md), including the steps that you imagine you would take if the feature you're requesting existed.
+Then, fill in the appropriate template by [submitting an issue](https://github.com/Public-Health-Scotland/technical-docs/issues/new/choose).

-#### Before Submitting An Enhancement Suggestion
+#### Before Submitting a Suggestion

-* **Perform a [cursory search](https://github.com/Public-Health-Scotland/knowledge-base/issues)** to see if the enhancement has already been suggested.
+* **Perform a [cursory search](https://github.com/Public-Health-Scotland/technical-docs/issues)** to see if the enhancement has already been suggested.
 If it has, add a comment to the existing issue instead of opening a new one.

 #### How Do I Submit A (Good) Enhancement Suggestion?

 Enhancement suggestions are tracked as [GitHub issues](https://guides.github.com/features/issues/).
-When you have an enhancement suggestion, create an issue and provide the following information in [the template](https://github.com/Public-Health-Scotland/knowledge-base/blob/master/.github/ISSUE_TEMPLATE/feature_request.md).
+When you have an enhancement suggestion, create an issue and follow the template prompts to provide as much detail as possible.
+If you're planning on submitting a pull request, you can be slightly less verbose in the description of what you'd like.
+You can then follow the [Pull Request Guidelines](#pull-requests) below.

-* **Use a clear and descriptive title** for the issue to identify the suggestion.
-* **Provide a step-by-step description of the suggested enhancement** in as many details as possible.
-* **Describe the current behavior** and **explain which behavior you expected to see instead** and why.
-* **Include screenshots and animated GIFs** which help you demonstrate the steps or point out the part of the app the suggestion is related to.
-* **Explain why this enhancement would be useful** to most users.
-* **Does this enhancement exist on other applications?**
-* **Specify the name and version of the browser you're using.**

 ### Pull Requests